unixpickle/cubezapp/README.md

    * Simple routine to create a bunch of solves.
    * Flags to emulate bad internet connectivity.
  * Deal with adding +2 to 9:59:59.99.
+ * Use SVG for checkbox.js so changing flavors is more elegant.
  * On creating a puzzle, hovering over an icon name could change the preview.
  * Make it possible to search your list of puzzles.
  * Rename this repository to "cubezapp"